davmac314/dasynq/README.md

 On OpenBSD, you must install "eg++" or llvm; the g++ from the base system is too old (4.2 in OpenBSD 6.1;
 4.9+ is required).
 The existing makefile sample (Makefile.openbsd) has appropriate settings.

+Linux, OpenBSD, FreeBSD and MacOS are supported "out of the box".
+For other systems you may need to edit the `dasynq-config.h` file (see instructions within).
+Currently either epoll or kqueue are required; in many BSD variants it may be possible to build by defining `DASYNQ_HAVE_KQUEUE` to `1`.

 After installation, you can use "pkg-config" to find the appropriate flags to compile against Dasynq, assuming you have pkg-config installed: